A remote is just a name for a remote server you can clone, push, and pull from.

 We see that we’re using the same URL for the remote named origin

-for both push (part of which is fetch
+for both pull (part of which is fetch

-) and pull.
+) and push.
 Having the same URL for both is super common.

 And that URL is the exact same one we copied from GitHub when cloning the repo in the first place.